-Here is a list of books I’ve written, courses I’ve taught, and articles of mine in print.
+Here’s a list of books I’ve written, courses I’ve taught, and articles of mine in print.
+For links to my on-line articles, check the “Author Info” page.
+Thanks.

 Soldiers’ Lives through History: The Early Modern World (Westport, Ct.: Greenwood Press, 2007).
 Co-written with Dennis E. Showalter.